osamahkenawy/ehtimami-frontend/README.md

 ## Technologies Used

-AutoMovCa is built with the following technologies:
+WIOT360 is built with the following technologies:

 - **Vue 3**: A progressive framework for building user interfaces.
 - **Vite**: A fast build tool that serves as a front-end build system.